Ahruf: What happened to the ahruf

 According to at least one source (Ammar Khatib and Nazir Khan) parts of ahruf can still be found in some works of tafsīr (commentary on the Quran).

 Comparison to Qira'at

-The identification of the seven ahruf with the qira'at -- which also had seven variant readings of the Quran (canonized by Ibn Mujahid, three more were canonized later) -- has been rejected by Muslim and Western scholars.
+The identification of the seven ahruf with the qira’at -- the seven readings of the Quran (canonized by Ibn Mujahid) -- has been rejected by Muslim and Western scholars.
 Medieval Quranic scholar Ibn al-Jazari mentioned the rejection of the notion as a point of agreement among subject specialists, while Christopher Melchert stated that it is both "contrary to reason" and "unsupported by the Islamic tradition".
 Others who opposed this view include al-Qurtubi and al-Suyuti, with the latter citing six other scholarly authorities against the view.

 According to Ahmad 'Ali al Imam, Ibn al-Jazari (1350-1429 CE) described three general explanations for what happened to the Ahruf.